Cedrik98/FACT_Group_19/README.md

 This can be seen as the `/venv/lib/python3.11/site-packages/eli5/lime/textutils.py` file as can be seen in the line: `DEFAULT_TOKEN_PATTERN = r"(?u)\b\w+\b"`.
-In this line of code `(?u)` can simply be removed an all code should run as expected.
+In this line of code `(?u)` can simply be removed and all code should run as expected.
 I wrote a script to automate this by executing the command `./utils/fix.sh`.

-## List of usefull documentation
+## List of useful documentation
 - [textattack](https://textattack.readthedocs.io/en/latest/0_get_started/basic-Intro.html)